Search Legislation

 (b)the landlord holds more than half in nominal value of the company’s equity share capital; or

-(c)the company is a subsidiary, within the meaning of the Companies Act 1985 or the M6Friendly and Industrial and Provident Societies Act 1968, of another company which, by virtue of paragraph (a) or paragraph (b), is itself a subsidiary of the landlord.
+(c)the company is a subsidiary, within the meaning of [F13the Companies Acts (see section 1159 of the Companies Act 2006)] or [F14Part 7 of the Co-operative and Community Benefit Societies Act 2014], of another company which, by virtue of paragraph (a) or paragraph (b), is itself a subsidiary of the landlord.

 (2)For the purposes of subsection (1)(a), the composition of a company’s board of directors shall be deemed to be controlled by a registered social landlord if, but only if, the landlord, by the exercise of some power exercisable by him without the consent or concurrence of any other person, can appoint or remove the holders of all or a majority of the directorships.

-(3)In relation to a company which is an industrial and provident society—
+(3)In relation to a company which is [F4a registered society]

 (a)any reference in this section to the board of directors is a reference to the committee of management of the society; and